You are considering adding a fluffy Pomeranian to your family and are not sure how much you should expect to pay for your Pomeranian.

 Generally, It costs less to buy a Pomeranian puppy directly from the breeder.

-You also have the added benefits of speaking with the breeder, seeing your puppy’s parents, knowing your puppy’s history and bloodlines.
+You also have the added benefits of speaking with the breeder, seeing your puppy’s parents, and knowing your puppy’s history and bloodlines.

 Have Pomeranians Gone Up In Price